How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Trail Blazers go on the road to face the Suns on Tuesday at 9:00 PM ET.
+The Hawks hope to pick up a road win at the Cavaliers on Tuesday at 7:30 PM ET.

 How to Watch